105-year-old Frenchman sets cycling record

 Most popular sports stories

-In a skin-tight yellow and violet jersey, the 105-year-old Frenchman set a world record in the 105-plus age category -- created especially for the tireless veteran -- by riding 22.547 kilometers in one hour.
+In a skin-tight yellow and violet jersey, the 105-year-old Frenchman set a world record in the 105-plus age category — created especially for the tireless veteran — by riding 22.547 kilometers (14.010 miles) in one hour.

 Marchand had ridden faster in the past on the boards of the Velodrome National, a state of the art venue used to host the elite of track cycling.
 But he had warned before his latest attempt that his current form was not as good.

 “I did not see the sign warning me I had 10 minutes left,” Marchand said after his effort.
 “Otherwise I would have gone faster, I would have posted a better time.
-I’m now waiting for a rival.”
+I’m not tired.
+I thought my legs would hurt, but they don’t.
+My arms hurt, you have to hurt somewhere.”

-Three years ago at the same venue, Marchand covered 26.927 kilometers in one hour to better his own world record in the over-100s category.
+Three years ago at the same venue, Marchand covered 26.927 kilometers (16.731 miles) in one hour to better his own world record in the over-100s category.

 Still, impressed fans and chanted “Robert, Robert” during the last minutes of his ride.
 Marchand received a standing ovation once he completed the last of his 92 laps and was then mobbed by dozens of cameramen and TV crews.